rafaelm-nulogy/attic/aws-sap-c01.md

 - Secure your data on AWS with encryption
 - Design protection of data-at-rest as well as data-in-flight
 - Enhance the performance of your solutions
-- Select the most appropriate AWS deployment mecha3nism
+- Select the most appropriate AWS deployment mechanism

 ## Articles